Kempinski Hotel Ishtar Dead Sea

 The Kempinski offers 345 rooms and suites split between the main hotel and the Ishtar and Spa rooms in the gardens.
 Rooms are carved in natural stone and delicately styled with contemporary fittings boasting enchanting sea view balconies (except the Spa Duplexes), complimentary minibar and internet, and luxury Dead Sea-inspired bathroom amenities.

 Children are welcome and there is a babysitting service available on request.
 The kids club is open to children between the ages of 2 and 16 years at a cost of 12JD a day, which covers all drinks and snacks.
 It has a rubber floor and is fully supervised at all times, and is open from 9am to 11pm.
-The kids club features a cozy storytelling corner and a mini-theatre where children can watch cartoons and movies, as well as a Nintendo Wii and ball pit.
+The kids club features a cosy storytelling corner and a mini-theater where children can watch cartoons and movies, as well as a Nintendo Wii and ball pit.
 There are also iced juice and ice cream corners, a large selection of treats and home-made cookies and muffins which are all complimentary for visitors of the club.

 Facilities at the hotel include the longest private beach in Jordan, nine swimming pools, health club, Anantara Spa (the largest in the Middle East), nine restaurants and bars, tennis court and Watsu Pool.